dmgoodman/TextSender/README.md

 		* There is an odd bug with fbchat.
 After running this line, you'll need to navigate to the `\_state.py` file and change line 190 to: `revision = 1`.
 For me (a Windows user), this file is in the directory `C:\Users\Daniel Goodman\AppData\Local\Programs\Python\Python38\Lib\site-packages\fbchat\_state.py`.
 If you are a Windows user, it will likely be in the same place, but replace "Daniel Goodman" with your username.
 If you are a Mac user, try to find your Python directory and navigate through `Python38\Lib\site-packages\fbchat`.
 	* `pip install oauth2client`
 	* `pip install gspread`
-* Open and fill in the default CREDENTIALS.txt file with the proper information as follows:
+* Open and fill in the default CREDENTIALS.txt file with the proper information as follows (make sure to keep a single space after each colon):
 	* RECEIVER-ID: The numerical Facebook ID of the account where you want to receive the messages.
 Find this by pasting the link to your profile into this website: https://lookup-id.com/
 	* SENDER-EMAIL: The email address of your secondary Facebook account - the one you likely just made, which will send the messages.
 	* SENDER-PASSWORD: The password of your secondary Facebook account.